taikedz/vefirewall/README.md

 Simple.

-(Of course, don't use this tool if you are using anything else to manage your firewall, like `fail2ban` or `snort`.)
+(WARN: do NOT use this tool if you are using anything else to manage your firewall, like `fail2ban` or `snort`.
+Support for isolated rules management is being added, but not yet implemented.)

 ## How to use it